“Peculiar travel suggestions are dancing lessons from God.” ~ Kurt Vonnegut, Cat’s Cradle.

 We look at the trends of the past few years and we begin to believe the wisdom of the pundits.
 Hear me now and believe me later.
 The best of you cannot be disintermediated, replaced or displaced.
 Your passion for travel, the pains you take on your client’s behalf are a sacrifice to a greater cause -to a world of personal experience and cultural understanding beyond your knowing.

 In your client relationships, play the role of the expert.
 Make recommendations and suggestions.
 Don’t be content to merely book another cruise or put your client on another bus just because that’s what the client tells you they want.
 Your client may not really know what they want.
 You are the expert in the relationship.
 Work into your travel practice a bit of craft, a small bit of magic – push your clients’ boundaries.
 Maybe it’s the recommendation to visit Egypt instead of the beach this year.
 Maybe it’s the volunteerism travel or cultural tourism you conjure as a possibility.
 Maybe it’s as simple as suggesting a locally owned boutique hotel instead of a mid-city commercial property.

 I trust you’ll know the opportunity when you see it.

-You’re not “just” a travel agent.
+You’re not “just” a travel advisor.
 You do not exist just to do what’s expected of you.
 Do the unexpected, be more than your client can possibly anticipate.
 And, on occasion, hand out a peculiar travel suggestion.